-You may purchase a Contract only through a registered representative of a broker-dealer that has a selling agreement with our affiliated underwriter, MM Ascend Life Investor Services, LLC.
+You purchased your Contract through a registered representative of a broker-dealer that has a selling agreement with our affiliated underwriter, MM Ascend Life Investor Services, LLC.

-Any Owner or Annuitant must be age 80 or younger on the Contract Effective Date.
-To determine eligibility, we will use the person's age on his/her last birthday.
-We may make exceptions with respect to the maximum issue age in our discretion.
+Any Owner or Annuitant must have been age 80 or younger on the Contract Effective Date.
+To determine eligibility, we used the person's age on his/her last birthday.
+We made any exceptions with respect to the maximum issue age in our discretion.